YuliWanghust/SAM_RL/README.md

-# Reinforced Active Learning for Image Segmentation (RALIS)
+# RL-Assisted SAM Segmentation in Diverse1 Medical Imaging Modalities
-Code for the paper [Reinforced Active Learning for Image Segmentation](https://arxiv.org/abs/2002.06583)
+Code for the paper [Bridging the Gap in Lesion Segmentation: RL-Assisted SAM Segmentation in Diverse Medical Imaging Modalities ()]

 ## Dependencies
 - python 3.6.5